ccj5351/mystudynotes/_posts/datasets_dataloader/2024-03-14-irs-dataset-pose.md

+---
+layout: post
-# How to Calculate Camera-to-world Pose in the OpenCV-Style Coordinate System for IRS Dataset
+title:  "How to Calculate Camera-to-world Pose in the OpenCV-Style Coordinate System for IRS Dataset?"
+date:   2024-03-14 16:18:12 -0700
+categories: dataset
+---

 ## 0. Code